How Much Should It Cost To Franchise Your Business: $10‚000‚ $30‚000 or $150‚000?

 Let me be a little more precise and share (in general without revealing any confidences or identities) a conversation I had with an extremely successful business owner (with 4 successful locations) interested in franchising.
 Naturally‚ he is interested in franchising his business and he contacted me after he received a “quote” from a franchise development company.
 The quote was for $140‚000.00 and involved the following:

 MY TAKE ON THIS – Well‚ it is a waste of money.
 If you are a successful business owner with four successful locations‚ I can assure you that you understand your business and industry better than 99.9% of every person on this planet.
 Deciding whether or not franchising is right for you‚ requires some thought and information and not a $40‚000 consultant report.
 Franchising is all about organic expansion and thoughtful growth.
-To learn more about franchising and what it means to franchise your business‚ read “Is Franchising The Next Step for Your Business” and “How to Franchise Your Business‚ Part I” (they are designed to inform and‚ best of all‚ they may save you $40‚000).
-Also‚ hear what successful franchisors (in their own words) say about how they franchised their business.
+To learn more about franchising and what it means to franchise your business‚ read “Is Franchising The Next Step for Your Business” and The Ultimate Guide to Franchising Your Business (they are designed to inform and‚ best of all‚ they may save you $40‚000).

 - Franchise Development Services – As to the franchise development services‚ this would be franchisor was told that the cost was $100‚000.
 This cost included FDD development‚ operations manual and other unspecified consulting services.
 The consultant mentioned that they were not lawyers but that they would have their own lawyers prepare everything.